-Bayville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Bayville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bayville who work in office and administrative support (17.08%), sales jobs (11.48%), and management occupations (9.67%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bayville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bayville is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Bayville who work in sales jobs (14.63%), office and administrative support (10.94%), and management occupations (8.44%).

-Bayville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Bayville is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

+Bayville is a somewhat ethnically-diverse town.
 The people who call Bayville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bayville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bayville include Irish, German, Polish, and English.
+The greatest number of Bayville residents report their race to be White, followed by Asian.
+Bayville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.19% of the town’s residents.
+Important ancestries of people in Bayville include Italian, Irish, German, Polish, and English.

 The most common language spoken in Bayville is English.
 Other important languages spoken here include Spanish and Polish.